Moment of Reflection

 Death Masks

-Book Notes Written with a loving hand by kitt some time around 19:24 on 29 April 2017Rereading books you've read before is always interesting, because you pick up on details you missed the previous times.
+Book Notes Instead of being asleep at 19:24 on 29 April 2017, kitt created this:Rereading books you've read before is always interesting, because you pick up on details you missed the previous times.
 Good books are ones where you learn something new, find something new to reflect upon, or revisit a thought you had before when reading the book previously.

 I am rather enjoying rereading the Dresden series.
 I keep noticing details I might have missed before, subtle foreshadowing (or deliberate referral in later books by Butcher), and entertaining parts in the series.